msanatan/msanatan.github.io/blog/2019/thoughts-after-making-my-first-godot-game/index.md

 However, as I make various configuration changes alongside code changes, using the command line to make granular commits became tedious at times.
 I'm very comfortable with the command line, I figured I would be more efficient with a GUI.

-I downloaded [SourceTree](https://www.sourcetreeapp.com/) and [GitHub Desktop](https://desktop.github.com/), hoping to do a quick evaluation of the two so I can get to the main task at hand.
+I downloaded <a href="https://www.sourcetreeapp.com" target="_blank" rel="nofollow noopener noreferrer">SourceTree</a> and <a href="https://desktop.github.com" target="_blank" rel="nofollow noopener noreferrer">GitHub Desktop</a>, hoping to do a quick evaluation of the two so I can get to the main task at hand.
 Unfortunately, I could not run either of them.

 I got the "can’t be opened because Apple cannot check it for malicious software".
 My settings allow me to run software from anywhere, and I did not see the usual "Open Anyway" button in the security settings.
 They should sign their apps when making releases so this would never be a problem.

-In the end, I used my default code editor, [VSCodium](https://vscodium.com/) - VS Code without Microsoft's telemetry.
+In the end, I used my default code editor, <a href="https://vscodium.com" target="_blank" rel="nofollow noopener noreferrer">VSCodium</a> - VS Code without Microsoft's telemetry.
 It worked for the project and the time.
 I believe new releases of SourceTree and GitHub Desktop are signed, so I'll give them a sometime soon.

 #### Freezes When Moving Between Screens